-This page is a collection of endorsements for and reviews of my book, Egress: On Mourning, Melancholy and Mark Fisher, published 10th March 2020 by Repeater Books.
+This page is a collection of endorsements for and reviews of my first book, Egress: On Mourning, Melancholy and Mark Fisher, published 10th March 2020 by Repeater Books.

 The dead return to us as our world falls apart.
 Love and loss ripple into our lives and test our integrity every day.
 Brutal and provocative, this book is a haunting elegy to Mark’s crystalline mind.
 He sat on the shores of endless worlds.

 — Mark Stewart, lead singer of The Pop Group